launchany/mvp-template/_docs/code_samples.md

 ## Code syntax

-You can specify language for your code blocks.
-Check out the [Markdown code and syntax highlighting](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#code-and-syntax-highlighting) section in Adam Pritchard's Markdown cheatsheet for details about GitHub support for syntax highlighting.]
+To specify language for your code blocks, follow the [Markdown code and syntax highlighting](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#code-and-syntax-highlighting) section in Adam Pritchard's Markdown cheatsheet.]